Kandala Serenity Essential Oil Blend for Nervousness & Stress

 Kandala Serenity Essential Oil Blend contains therapeutic-grade, pure essential oils that are too strong to be applied directly to the skin.
 It needs to be diluted with a carrier oil such as almond, argan, coconut, jojoba or olive oil.
 A 3-10% dilution is appropriate which equates to 3-5 drops drops for 1 teaspoon, or 5-10 drops for 1 tablespoon of carrier oil.

 Add 4-6 drops to a diffuser and go about your normal routine in this relaxing aura.
 Alternatively, dribble a couple of drops on a cotton cloth or tissue or in an aromatherapy necklace and inhale at your leisure.
+Alternatively, use one of our aromatherapy necklaces or bracelets to diffuse the scents of this calming blend around you.

 Mix a couple of drops with your body lotion or a carrier oil such as jojoba, avocado, almond or coconut oil.
 Apply to your wrists, temples, neck, behind your ears, the top of your shoulders, or on the bottom of your feet.
 For a single application, dribble 2 drops directly onto your hand and add some carrier oil, mix the two by rubbing your hands together and apply to your skin.